leafnode-app/leafnode/README.md

 - [ ] Fix Deployment to registry auto (git workflow builds)
 - [ ] Deploy to VM
 - [ ] Auto Backup documents (off the VM or hosted machine if needed - maybe to .md?)
+- [ ] validation to the text and document models and changesets
 - [ ] Logging, research what to use (grafana?) - We need to check the pricing of VMs and performance degregation
 - [ ] Uptime kuma and status
 - [ ] notification service - https://ntfy.sh/